 The one day match format will have a maximum 100 round course of fire.
 You must be preregistered to shoot.
 The G.P.S. coordinates to the range are 40.805451, -95.983508 and further instructions will be provided upon registration.
 A late signup fee will be added once we get within five days of the match.

-The range will open up at 7:00 am and the 100 yard range will be open to the competitors for sight in until 8:15 (paper targets will be provided).
+The range will open up at 7:00 am.
 Shooter check-in will be open from 7:30 to 8:15 and the mandatory shooters meeting will be held at 8:30 and the match will begin promptly at 9:00.
 We will shoot rain or shine so please come prepared.
 Refunds will not be available within 15 days of any match.

 8:15-8:30-Range Officer and Score Keeper’s Meeting